bignosethethird/af-ZA_joomla_lang/README.md

 4997
 ```

-Bare in mind that the context varies so a given English word such as 'file' can end up having to be translated into many different words.
+Bear in mind that the context varies so a given English word such as 'file' can end up having to be translated into many different words.

 * Top occurances of words